-Throughout the early 1900's, various labor organizing efforts started, grew, but dropped out of favor when success eluded them.
+Throughout the early 1900s, various labor organizing efforts started and grew but then dropped out of favor when success eluded them.
 These efforts included the International Workers of the World (the IWW, or Wobblies) and the Wheatland Riot; Mexican farm labor organizing in the 1920s; and the groups that grew into the Cannery and Agricultural Workers Industrial Union (CAWIU) in the 1930s.
 The CAWIU's strategies of inter-racial organizing, reliance on grassroots organizing, recruitment of women, and emphasis on orderly, nonviolent conduct contributed to the union's success and helped explain how the union could command the fierce loyalty of at least fifteen thousand San Joaquin Valley farm workers in October 1933.
-However, the union failed to win formal recognition from a single grower, and started to decline.
+However, the union failed to win formal recognition from a single grower and started to decline.

 The United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA), founded in July 1937, picked up where the CAWIU left off.
 Union leaders deliberately recruited diverse organizers.
 Rank and file members of the union pledged not to discriminate against a fellow worker because of creed, color, nationality, religious or political belief.
-In 1939, the UCAPWA negotiated perhaps the first contract signed by a grower and a union in the history of California's agricultural industry.
+In 1939, the UCAPWA negotiated what was perhaps the first contract signed by a grower and a union in the history of California's agricultural industry.
 By 1940 the union's national membership totaled more than 124,000 workers, 40,000 of whom worked in the fields.
-Cesar Chavez' father Librado became a new recruit in 1941.
+Librado Chavez, Cesar's father, became a new recruit in 1941.

-The National Farm Labor Union (NFLU) was another key organizing effort in the 1930's and 40's, with its origins in the protection of the rights of sharecroppers in the South.
-By the 1940's the union redirected its energy toward agricultural wage workers and began organizing in California.
-In 1947 it focused on the working conditions of farm labors employed by the Di Giorgio Fruit Company.
-In the strike that ultimately was organized against the DiGiorgio company, the union sought endorsement from prominent individuals, and pioneered the strategies of boycotting specific agricultural products such as grapes, and picketing grocery stores which sold those products ("secondary boycotts").
-The strike persisted for two and a half years, but ultimately collapsed because the NFLU had no means of cutting off DiGiorgio's supply of labor, brought in legally from Mexico through the Bracero Program.
+The National Farm Labor Union (NFLU) was another key organizing effort in the 1930s and 1940s, with its origins in the protection of the rights of sharecroppers in the South.
+By the 1940s the union redirected its energy toward agricultural wage workers and began organizing in California.
+In 1947 it focused on the working conditions of farm workers employed by the Di Giorgio Fruit Company.
+In the strike that ultimately was organized against Di Giorgio, the union sought endorsement from prominent individuals, and pioneered the strategies of boycotting specific agricultural products such as grapes and picketing grocery stores which sold those products ("secondary boycotts").
+The strike persisted for two and a half years but ultimately collapsed because the NFLU had no means of cutting off Di Giorgio's supply of labor, brought in legally from Mexico through the Bracero Program.

-Established by Congress in 1942, the Bracero Program was designed to provide growers with a reliable source of labor during the labor shortages of World War II.
-Congress continued to extend the program until 1964, when its termination cleared a path for the farm workers' successes of the 1960s and '70s
+Established by Congress in 1942, the Bracero Program was designed to provide growers with a reliable source of workers during the labor shortages of World War II.
+Congress continued to extend the program until 1964, when its termination cleared a path for the farm workers' successes of the 1960s and 1970s.